Easter Pattern Activities

 Importance of Patterns

-Learning patterns will give preschoolers the foundation to be able to make connections, predict what is going to happen, and set the base to understand numbers and mathematical operations in the future.
+Learning patterns will give preschoolers the foundation to make connections, predict what will happen, and set the base to understand numbers and mathematical operations in the future.

 There are different stages in a child’s patterning development.
-It doesn’t matter how hard you try a child will not be able to move from recognizing a pattern to creating one.
+It doesn’t matter how hard you try; a child cannot move from recognizing a pattern to creating one.
 He or she has to move from one stage of development to the next.
 The normal patterning development in a child is as follows:

 • Stage 1: The child will recognize a pattern